iq-coryp/documentation-testing/pages/guides/creating-a-user-for-rq.md

 ## Step 3 Assigning Locations

 Once you have created a user in the system, the next step is to assign it to a location within your company tree.
+This ensures that employeee visibility and activity is restricted to that particular location.
 For more information on Company Tree, see {{CompanyTree_Concept}}.

 ### 3.1 Getting Company Locations